FallingSnow/h265ize/README.md

 > -q :Sets the qp quality target; default: 19

-> -t :Temporary name of the new unfinished file
+> -t :Temporary name of the new unfinished file.
+A random string of numbers will be appended to the name

 > -u :Disable Upconvert; Stop converting Vobsub subs to srt; Only works with mkv's

 > -v :Verbose mode; Display extra output

-> -x :Extra x265 options
+> -x :Extra x265 options (Write them in [handbrake syntax](https://trac.handbrake.fr/wiki/x264Options)).
+Options can be found on the [x265 options page](https://x265.readthedocs.org/en/default/cli.html)

-> -h :Help; Shows this help page
+> -h :Help; Shows help page

 > --delete : Delete source after encoding is complete and replaces it with new encode; STRONGLY NOT RECOMMENED